-- transfer restrictions on registered shares (see question 12); - voting limits (see question 5); - voting shares (see questions 5 and 12); and - the introduction of an increased quorum for certain shareholders' decisions.
+- transfer restrictions on registered shares; - voting limits; - privileged voting shares; and - introduction of an increased quorum for certain shareholders' decisions.

-11 Issuance of new shares
+Issuance of new shares

 May the board be permitted to issue new shares without shareholder approval?
 Do shareholders have pre-emptive rights to acquire newly issued shares?